Markham Civic Centre: Building structure

 A reflecting pond is located on the south side of the building alongside a 26,000 square foot skating rink - the largest outdoor refrigerated skating rink in the GTA, and operated in the winter months.
 The skating rink was constructed and officially opened in December 2011.
 Located next to the civic centre is the Markham Theatre and Unionville High School.

 The Civic Centre is a functional building providing office space and a number of public spaces for events in the Great Hall and Lower Atrium.
 The split level of the Great Hall comes with a two-storey glass front viewing the reflecting pond and wedding chapel.

+The Council Chambers is situated in the rotunda on the northmost side of the building.
+The public gallery has a capacity of about 200 people.

 Bids and winning design

 Three architect firms were shortlisted to submitted designs in 1986 for the then Markham Municipal Centre, including Raymond Moriyama Erickson and Barton Myers Associates, but the final design was awarded to Erickson.